TheUnperfectArchive/online/dairy/eduxschool.md

 ## 🌿 My Roots

 Let me tell you about where I come from.
 It's kind of a mix, you know?
 My maa (that's what I call my mother) is from the countryside, and my father has always been a city person.
-This blend gave me something special — a view of both worlds.
+This blend gave me something special: a view of both worlds.

 In my childhood, I remember during school vacations we (me, maa and my brother) spent our time at my mother's countryside house.
 It was a mud house which maa used to say she made with her own hands.
 In many rural areas even now, people still build their houses by themselves using locally available materials.